arcus-azure/arcus.scripting/CONTRIBUTING.md

 }
 ```

-When you want to tests these locally, we recommand to provide a valid `ModuleVersion` in the `.psd1` file, as it's required for loading the module in Pester.
+When you want to run these tests locally, we recommend to provide a valid `ModuleVersion` in the `.psd1` file, as it's required for loading the module in Pester.

 ```powershell
 Invoke-Pester .\src\Arcus.Scripting.Unit.Tests\Arcus.Scripting.YourModule.tests.ps1